-NDOT has implemented approximately 470 miles of tortoise fencing in Nevada and installed 20 tortoise crossings (with eight more in progress), equipping their staff with the required technical expertise to deliver this project successfully.
-In addition to following Best Management Practices in coordination with USFWS, NDOT has used this extensive experience to establish policies and procedures for developing and implementing tortoise crossing projects.
+NDOT has implemented approximately 500 miles of tortoise fencing in Nevada and installed 29 tortoise crossings (with 70 more planned by 2026), equipping their staff with the required technical expertise to deliver this project successfully.
+In addition to following Best Management Practices in coordination with USFWS, NDOT has used this experience to establish policies and procedures for developing and implementing wildlife crossing projects.
 Standards for tortoise crossings include using backfilling rip rap with native material to fill in cracks and voids to be safer for tortoises and installing tortoise sidewalks (made of reinforced concrete or compacted soil) on either side of any rip rap.

 NDOT has documented sightings of desert tortoises using their implemented crossings and have noted that they are effective in preventing tortoise mortality and providing safer connectivity across their range.

-The project cost estimate is well thought out, involving people from many NDOT disciplines such as Constructability, Environmental, Traffic, and other agencies like USFWS and BLM.
+The project cost estimate is well thought out, involving input from many NDOT disciplines such as Constructability, Environmental, Traffic, and other agencies like USFWS and BLM.
 It was made to be as detailed and accurate as possible and was developed using NDOT's current pricing information.